 The renovations were necessary to keep our building modern and functional explains then Trustee Chairman John Thompson.
 Members of the church believe the renovations were worth the investment and only strengthen their ability to serve God and the community.
 There is a lot excitement within the congregation that is proud of its history and hopeful for the future.
 The new facilities are available to the Old Town community as an affordable location for events such as weddings, concerts, exhibits, receptions, classes, and meetings.
 Please contact the church office for availability and details.

-Scheduled for June of 2018 is a full Sanctuary renovation.
+In June of 2018, the Sanctuary also received a full renovation.
 The Sanctuary, which has served as the worshipping space for the congregation since the building was first built in 1851, was last renovated in the 1970s and 80s, when the Schantz organ was installed, choral area and platform built, and carpet replaced.

-The renovation taking place this June will include adding on a permanent platform in the front, replacing the carpet, repairing pews and replacing the pew pads, upgrading the lighting, upgrading the HVAC system, fixing water damage and cracks in the plaster, and painting the full room (walls, ceilings, furniture, etc.).
-With so much work scheduled, the renovation will last a full four weeks, from June 4 – June 30.
-The Sanctuary will be rededicated in a celebratory worship service on Sunday, July 1.
+The renovation that took place in June 2018 included adding on a permanent platform in the front, replacing the carpet, repairing pews and replacing the pew pads, upgrading the lighting, upgrading the HVAC system, fixing water damage and cracks in the plaster, and painting the full room (walls, ceilings, furniture, etc.).
+Once the work was completed, the Sanctuary was rededicated for the use of worship and community events in a celebratory worship service.